 March 29, 2014 (KHARTOUM) – The Sudanese government has not received an invitation to participate in the 4th European Union (EU)-Africa summit taking place in Belgium next week, sources told Sudan Tribune.

-- Sudan’s President Omer Hassan al-Bashir attends the closing ceremony of the 25th Arab Summit in Kuwait City, March 26, 2014 (REUTERS/Hamad I Mohammed)
+- Sudanese president Omer Hassan al-Bashir attends the closing ceremony of the 25th Arab Summit in Kuwait City on 26 March 2014 (Photo: Reuters/Hamad I Mohammed)

 The gathering brings together 90 countries from Europe and Africa, including 65 heads of state and government.

 Earlier this week the Sudanese foreign minister Ali Karti said that his country will boycott the summit but gave no reason for this decision.